Vietnam Requiem

-Vietnam Requiem was a 1982 ABC News Closeup television documentary directed by Bill Couturié and Jonas McCord and photographed by Ted Haimes.
+Vietnam Requiem is a 1982 ABC News Closeup television documentary directed by Bill Couturié and Jonas McCord and photographed by Ted Haimes.

+Summary

 It is about the post-traumatic stress disorder suffered by veterans.
 The film comprises interviews with five Vietnam War veterans then in prison for crimes committed after discharge, inter-cut with news footage from the time of the war, with narration by Peter Thomas.

+Release

 After its television broadcast, it was released to educational institutions by Direct Cinema Limited.

-Vietnam Requiem provided a substantial part of the sound samples used by Paul Hardcastle in his 1985 song "19".